sandrolutz/I2C-UltrasonicSensor/README.md

 | *\<address\>* / 69                    | Stops free running mode |
 | *\<address\>* / 170 / 165 / *\<new_address\>* | Set a new address for this device.
 It will no longer be accessible with the old address! <br/>**Note:** The addresses 0, 80, 164, 170 are invalid. |

+To get the measured distance, you can simply request 2 bytes over I2C.

 ## License
 The MIT License (MIT)